8 charged in Berks human trafficking sting operation

-READING, Pa. - In an effort to combat the sex trade in the county, Detectives from Berks County District Attorney's Office Human Trafficking Task Force arrested 8 individuals in an undercover sting operation conducted earlier this week.
+READING, Pa. — In an effort to combat the sex trade in Berks County, detectives with the district attorney's office Human Trafficking Task Force arrested eight individuals in an undercover sting operation conducted earlier this week.

-Officials say detectives placed ads on websites commonly used for the sex trade.
+Officials said the detectives placed ads on websites commonly used for the sex trade.
 The suspects allegedly replied to the advertisements and agreed to meet at predetermined locations in the county to have sexual relations with minors.
 Upon arrival at the locations, they were placed under arrest.

 Charges include trafficking in individuals, involuntary deviate sexual intercourse, statutory sexual assault, unlawful contact with minor, corruption of minors and criminal attempt.